spacebudz/lucid/CONTRIBUTING.md

 #### - Keep it simple

 #### - Try to avoid external dependencies.
 The less dependencies the easier Lucid is interoperable between Browser, Node.js and Deno.
+But Deno dependencies are fine most of the time because they are mostly written in a browser compatible way.

 ## Style Guide